 Code-breaking is what you do when you don’t know the code.

-There are two perspectives on teaching reading, which can be summarized as code-based and meaning-based.
-Code-based teaching works on the premise that there is a known, culturally shared symbolic code.
+There are two main approaches to teaching reading, which can be summarised as code-based and meaning-based.
+Code-based teaching works on the premise that there is a known, culturally shared, symbolic code.
 This written code represents another, spoken code.
 Teaching the relationship between these two codes is the focus of systematic synthetic phonics.
 Because it is not a natural process to interpret written symbols, this aspect of language must be taught systematically and explicitly to ensure that all readers not only acquire, but also master the skill.
 Once the code is mastered, the meaning of the text is available to the student and the cognitive benefits of reading accumulate.

 The Enigma Machine

 The three fundamental differences between these approaches are accuracy, speed of return and efficiency.
-Mastery of the code, built with practice, will inevitably lead to greater accuracy than a less systematic approach.
+In the case of the code-teaching approach, mastery of the code, built with practice, will inevitably lead to greater accuracy than a less systematic approach.
 In terms of speed of return, the code-teaching approach may delay the deciphering of some messages – but only in the short term.
 The problem is overcome by efficiency: once the code is mastered, a great many texts can be deciphered quickly, and the intelligence gathered can be put to use.

 The code-breaking approach is unsupportable as an educational practice because: